bartak-v/gja/README.md

 ### Deploying .war files to Glassfish (Linux but it should work on Windows too)

-- Download and install GlassFish 7 on your server.
+- Download and install GlassFish 7 on your computer.
 You can download it from the following link:
     <https://glassfish.java.net/download.html>

 - Once GlassFish is installed, start the domain.
 You can start the domain by running the following command (in the glassfish folder -> glassfish/bin):